-- 7. In our opinion, the reserves data, contingent resources data and prospective resources data respectively evaluated by us have, in all material respects, been determined and are in accordance with the COGE Handbook, consistently applied.
-We express no opinion on the reserves data, contingent resources data and prospective resources data that we reviewed but did not audit or evaluate. - 8.
-We have no responsibility to update our reports referred to in paragraphs 5 and 6 for events and circumstances occurring after the effective date of our reports. - 9.
-Because the reserves data, contingent resources data and prospective resources data are based on judgements regarding future events, actual results will vary and the variations may be material.
+- 6. In our opinion, the reserves data respectively evaluated by us have, in all material respects, been determined and are in accordance with the COGE Handbook, consistently applied.
+We express no opinion on the reserves data that we reviewed but did not audit or evaluate. - 7.
+We have no responsibility to update our reports referred to in paragraph 5 for events and circumstances occurring after the effective date of our reports. - 8.
+Because the reserves data are based on judgments regarding future events, actual results will vary and the variations may be material.